Dieter Henrich: Philosophical work

-Dieter Henrich's 1973 lecture course on German Idealism introduced contemporary currents in German philosophy to American audiences.
-Since then his lectures have been published as Between Kant and Hegel, which show the continuity between German idealism and contemporary philosophical attitudes.
+Henrich's 1973 lecture course on German idealism introduced contemporary currents in German philosophy to American audiences.
+Since then his lectures have been published as Between Kant and Hegel (2003), which show the continuity between German idealism and contemporary philosophical attitudes.
 Henrich introduced the idea that I-thoughts (what he also called "the epistemic self-relation" [Das wissende Selbstverhältnis]) imply a belief in the existence of a world of objects.